SubShift

 Floating shift (experimental feature)

-When the difference of titres in time is not fixed +/- N seconds, but changes over time, then such a shift is called floating because the time is not fixed, but changes all the time ("floats").
+When the subtitle time difference is not fixed +/- N seconds, but increases or decreases with time, this shift is called floating, because the time is not constant, but changes - "floats".
 It is very simple to determine this: even after a fixed shift, after a while, the titres begin to gradually lag behind or, conversely, go forward and display ahead of time.
 Do not confuse this situation with another where titres jumps in time, if, say, in the middle of the video there was a advertisement block that was cut out.

 A special format used to work with floating shift: